COLL 005 Information Literacy-Information Technology Skills

-This non-credit course is required of all entering undergraduate students.
-Students must self-enroll and complete the online course during their first year at Mills.
+This non-credit course is required of all entering undergraduate students and must be taken at Mills.
+Students must self-enroll and complete the online course during their first year.
 Passing the course fulfills the General Education Program requirement for Information Literacy and Technology Skills.

 The course explores aspects of information technology as they relate to liberal arts education.
 Students develop an understanding of the basic operations of computers and computer networks; an ability to search databases and the Internet as sources for reliable information; skill in evaluating resources; and an appreciation of ethical and legal issues related to the use of these technologies.
 Skills for incorporating information into documents (facility with word processing, spreadsheet, and presentation software) will be assessed.
 The course is also open to graduate students, and is offered fall and spring each year.